dfinity/canbench/README.md

 Executed 2 of 2 benchmarks.
 ```

-Apparently, the recursive implementation can be many orders of magniture more expensive than the iterative implementation 😱
+Apparently, the recursive implementation is many orders of magniture more expensive than the iterative implementation 😱
 Good thing we found out before deploying this implementation to production.

 | :memo:        | Notice that the `fibonacci_45` took > 50B instructions, which is substantially more than the instruction limit given for a single message execution on the Internet Computer. `canbench` runs benchmarks in an environment that gives them up to 10T instructions |